-In addition to the market price movements of the Fund's futures contracts and other Commodity-Linked Investments, the Fund's total return includes the return on any assets used to collateralize the Fund's portfolio.
-In managing the collateral portion of the Fund's investment strategy, the Adviser will seek to at least match the hypothetical return of the collateral portion of the SDCITR.
+In addition to the market price movements of the Fund's Commodity-Linked Investments, which are primarily futures contracts, the Fund's total return includes the return on any assets used to collateralize the Fund's portfolio.
+In managing the collateral portion of the Fund's investment strategy, the Adviser will seek to match the hypothetical return of the collateral portion of the SDCITR.
 The SDCITR's Component Futures Contracts are hypothetically collateralized with Treasuries with three-month maturities, the value of which are calculated using the weekly auction rate for 3-Month U.S. Treasury Bills published by the U.S. Department of the Treasury.
 To collateralize its portfolio, the Fund will hold significant amounts of short-term U.S. government securities (e.g., Treasuries) and shares of money market mutual funds.
-The Fund may also seek to enhance collateral returns relative to the SDCITR or increase portfolio liquidity by investing in money market instruments, investment grade fixed-income securities, and cash and cash equivalents.

-Although the Fund may invest in Commodity-Linked Investments directly, the Fund invests in Commodity-Linked Investments primarily through the Subsidiary.
 The Subsidiary's investments are considered to be part of the Fund's portfolio.
 By investing in the Subsidiary, the Fund is able to obtain greater exposure to the commodities markets while maintaining compliance with U.S. federal income taxation requirements applicable to investment companies.
 The Subsidiary may also hold investments used to collateralize the Fund's portfolio.

 The Fund will not invest more than 25% of its total assets in the Subsidiary, as determined at the end of each fiscal quarter.
 The amount of the Fund's total assets that is not invested in the Subsidiary at any given time will be invested directly by the Fund.
-The assets of the Subsidiary are subject to the same investment restrictions and limitations, and follow the same compliance policies and procedures, as the Fund, except that the Subsidiary may invest without limitation in Commodity-Linked Investments.
+The Subsidiary is subject to the same investment restrictions and limitations, and follows the same compliance policies and procedures, as the Fund, except that the Subsidiary may invest without limitation in Commodity-Linked Investments.